FFTYYY/sts2-MzmChar-mod/DEVELOPER_GUIDE.md

 ## 1. What this project is

-A **custom-character mod** for *Slay the Spire 2* that adds **Wakaba Mutsumi (若叶睦)**.
-Contains 88 character-specific cards, a dedicated relic pool, 5 themed combat BGM tracks, bilingual UI (Simplified Chinese / English), and Architect dialogue.
+A custom-character mod for *Slay the Spire 2* that adds Wakaba Mutsumi (若叶睦).
+Contains 90 character-specific cards, 9 dedicated relics, 3 dedicated potions, 10 themed BGM tracks, bilingual UI (Simplified Chinese / English), and Architect dialogue.

 The mod ships as a .NET 9 class library (`MzmChar.dll`) + a Godot resource pack (`MzmChar.pck`) + a JSON manifest (`MzmChar.json`).
 Drop all three into the game's `mods/MzmChar/` directory and it works.